-10. Collateral strategy
+11. Collateral strategy

-In derivatives transactions, the Company receives collateral on behalf of the Fund.
+In derivatives transactions and securities lending and repurchase transactions, the Company receives collateral on behalf of the Fund.
 The collateral is used to reduce the risk of default of the counterparty of such transactions in whole or in part.

-10.1.
+11.1.
 Types of eligible collateral

-If derivative transactions may be concluded for the Fund, the Company only accepts collateral that satisfies the following criteria set out in Section 27 Paragraph 7 DerivateV:
+If derivative and/or securities lending transactions may be concluded for the Fund, the Company only accepts collateral that satisfies the following criteria set out in Section 27 Paragraph 7 DerivateV:

-- Assets that may be acquired for the Fund in accordance with the KAGB, - are highly liquid, - are subject to valuation at least each exchange trading day, - are issued by issuers with high credit ratings, - are not issued by issuers who are themselves a party to the contract or a company belonging the group within the meaning of Section 290 of the German Commercial Code (Handelsgesetzbuch), - they are reasonably risk-diversified in terms of countries, markets and issuers, - are subject to no significant operational or legal risks in terms of their management and custody, - will be deposited with a Custodian Bank that is subject to effective public supervision and that is independent of the guarantor or is legally protected in the event of the default of a party, if they are not transferred, - can be reviewed by the Company without the consent of the guarantor, - can be immediately sold for the Fund, and - the guarantor is subject to legal provisions in the event of insolvency.
+- assets that may be acquired for the Fund in accordance with the KAGB, - are highly liquid, - are subject to valuation at least each exchange trading day, - · are issued by issuers with high credit ratings, - are not issued by issuers who are themselves a party to the contract or a company belonging the group within the meaning of Section 290 of the German Commercial Code (Handelsgesetzbuch), - they are reasonably risk-diversified in terms of countries, markets and issuers, - are subject to no significant operational or legal risks in terms of their management and custody, - will be deposited with a Custodian Bank that is subject to effective public supervision and that is independent of the guarantor or is legally protected in the event of the default of a party, if they are not transferred, - can be reviewed by the Company without the consent of the guarantor, - can be immediately sold for the Fund, and - the guarantor is subject to legal provisions in the event of insolvency.